metermd/keyslime/README.md

      periodically connects to `keyslime-louis` and fetches keys.

 With something this security-sensitive, the devil is in the details.
-We rely on Unix fundamentals as much as possible, using Unix user accounts for authentication and access control, and SSH + key authorization for data transfer.
+We rely on Unix fundamentals as much as possible, using Unix user accounts and permissions for authentication and access control, SSH + key authorization for data transfer, and systemd for running the whole thing.

 ## Table of Contents
  * [Moving Parts](#moving-parts)